LucasKovacs/palindrome-anagram-pangram/instructions.md

 	 3. Line 135 for Palindrome
 	 4. Lines 143 to 147 for Anagram
 	 5. Lines 156 to 157 for Pangram

+**Run the tests**
+ 1. On your terminal go to /app/tests/phpunit
+ 2. Once there run phpunit unit/lib/Checker-Test.php

 ## File Structure